gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 * `Antonio Messina <antonio.s.messina@gmail.com>`_
 * `Tyanko Aleksiev <tyanko.alexiev@gmail.com>`_
-* `Jens-Christian Fischer <jens-christian.fischer@switch.ch>`_

-This guide is to be used as reference for the installation of OpenStack `Grizzly` during the: `GridKa School 2013 - Training Session on OpenStack`.
+This guide is to be used as reference for the installation of OpenStack `Havana` during the: `GridKa School 2014 - Training Session on OpenStack`.

-Goal of the tutorial is to end up with a small installation of OpenStack Grizzly on a set of different Ubuntu 12.04 virtual machines.
+Goal of the tutorial is to end up with a small installation of OpenStack Havana on a set of different Ubuntu 12.04 virtual machines.

 Since our focus is to explain the most basic components of OpenStack